A Reverse Minkowski Theorem: Proof of the Reverse Minkowski Theorem

-In particular, $A \mapsto \gamma(AU)$ has a critical point at $I_n$ when restricted to determinant-one matrices if and only if $U$ is in isotropic Gaussian position. \end{fact} \begin{proof} Simply apply Fact~\ref{clm:grad_h} with $f(x) = e^{-\pi x}$ and recall that a scalar-valued differentiable function over matrices has a critical point at $I_n$ when restricted to the set of determinant-one matrices if and only if its gradient is proportional to the identity. \end{proof}
+In particular, $A \mapsto \gamma(AU)$ has a critical point at $I_n$ when restricted to determinant-one matrices if and only if $U$ is in isotropic Gaussian position. \end{fact} \begin{proof} Simply apply Claim~\ref{clm:grad_h} with $f(x) = e^{-\pi x}$ and notice that a differentiable function $h: \R^{n \times n} \to \R$ has a critical point at $I_n$ when restricted to the set of determinant-one matrices if and only if its gradient is proportional to the identity.
+This follows from the fact that the tangent space to the set of determinant-one matrices at $I_n$ is the space orthogonal to the identity. \end{proof}

 We will also need the following result due to Cordero-Erausquin, Fradelizi, and Maurey~\cite{CFM04}, which is related to the so-called (B) conjecture due to Banaszczyk (see~\cite{Latala}).